 It claims to allow you to delete messages after you've sent them, and simultanously send 100 pictures, among other things.
 It sounds great, but it's entirely made up.
 Click on the link in the invitation and you're more likely to end up with a malware infection.
 (See how to remove a virus from Android if you've already done so.)

-The latest WhatsApp scam isn't delivered by WhatsApp itself but through your email app on your Android phone or iPhone.
+One WhatsApp scam isn't delivered via WhatsApp itself but through your email app on your Android phone or iPhone.
 It tells you that you have missed a WhatsApp call or have a WhatsApp voice message, which you should click on the link in the email to access.
 Rather than your message, you get a virus downloaded to your device.

 Please don't be fooled.
-WhatsApp will never contact you outside the WhatsApp app itself, so if you see this then do not click the link and delete the message.
+WhatsApp will never contact you outside WhatsApp itself, so if you see this then do not click the link and delete the message.

 One WhatsApp hoax that regularly does the rounds is that which asks you to forward the message to 10 people or the service will close down.